hawkrives/junqi/doc/Compiler.md

   * Security: Because queries compile down to a set of closures rather than strings to be evaluated, the risk of injection attacks is minimized.

   * Performance: The first rule of optimization?
 Don't optimize.
-That said, under V8, Junqi queries still perform quite well compared to code that is dynamically generated.
+That said, under V8, junqi queries still perform quite well compared to code that is dynamically generated.

 A future version of the junqi compiler may end up producing dynamic code, but this won't happen until the compiler interface has first stabilized.

 ## Abstract Syntax Tree

-The tree that is passed to the Junqi compiler consists of nested arrays with additional metadata.
+The tree that is passed to the junqi compiler consists of nested arrays with additional metadata.
 The first array element is a token that designates the evaluator being represented and subsequent elements represent arguments to be passed into that evaluator's internal constructor.
 For example, this expression:

 ```javascript
 5 * 10 + 15 / 3